 Favorite quote from the author:

 In today’s world, organizations have to keep the bar high to maintain their human resource and not have them go to better managed companies.
-With so many options and a shortage in skilled individuals, taking care of staff has become a top priority for every manager who wants their company to perform well.
+With so many options and a shortage in skilled individuals, taking care of staff has become a top priority.

-On top of that, stress from the working place and mental health awareness have become popular, gaslighting topics.
-Therefore, as a manager, you’ll want to avoid having your employees address these issues, and just prevent them instead.
+On top of that, stress from the working place and mental health awareness have become hot topics.
+Therefore, as a manager, you’ll want to avoid having your employees face these issues and just prevent them instead.
 You can start by helping your personnel with one of their biggest problems: uncertainty.

 The highly dynamic working environment, the ongoing technological advancements, and a pandemic on top of it all, make it difficult for a person to settle and find certainty when it comes to the future of a job.
 Anxiety at Work by Adrian Gostick addresses this topic and many others, teaching you how to become a reliable employer for your people.